 Note: The ratio of speeds in a gear is the reciprocal of the gear ratio.

-The low gear is the Simple Gear 5:1 block, which can be coupled by engaging its corresponding clutch, modeled by the Low gear clutch block.
+The low gear is the Gear High block, which can be coupled by engaging its corresponding clutch, modeled by the Low gear clutch block.
 The gear ratio is 5:1, so that the ratio of output to input (follower to base) angular speeds is 1/5.
 Such a gear has a high torque transfer ratio of 5, from base to follower.
 In an automobile, a low gear like this is used to accelerate the vehicle from a stop by transferring a large torque down the drivetrain from the engine.

-The high gear is the Simple Gear 2:1 block, coupled by engaging its own clutch, represented by the High gear clutch block.
+The high gear is the Gear Low block, coupled by engaging its own clutch, represented by the High gear clutch block.
 The gear ratio is 2:1, and the angular velocity ratio of follower to base is 1/2, or 5/2 times the ratio in the low gear.
 The torque transfer ratio is only 2 from base to follower.
 An automotive high gear is used for milder acceleration or coasting once a vehicle is moving at a significant speed.
 The vehicle acceleration generated by this gear is less than that generated by the low gear.

 Switching on either the Neutral switch or the Brake switch disengages both gear clutches.
 In either case, the driver shaft continues to spin, approaching a steady velocity, subject to the competing driving and damping torques.